• Skip to primary navigation

 9. process; if necessary, stop to scrape down the sides and continue processing

-top view of chickpea patty mixture in the food processor with a dough-like consistency
+The chickpea patty mixture in the food processor with a dough-like consistency.

 10. the mixture should be in a dough-like consistency

-top view of chickpea patty mixture being divided into four parts
+Chickpea patty mixture being divided into four parts.

 11. divide burger mixture into four

-chickpea patty burger being formed by a woman's hand
+A chickpea patty burger being formed by a woman's hand.

 12. use your hands to form burger patties

-top view of four chickpea patty burgers on a silicone-lined mat in a baking sheet
+Four chickpea patty burgers on a silicone-lined mat in a baking sheet.

 13. place burger patties onto a parchment- or silicone-mat lined baking sheet and bake at 400 F (205 C) for 20 minutes or until golden brown; flip burgers halfway through

-top side view of a head of iceberg lettuce being cut with a knife into a lettuce bun
+A head of iceberg lettuce being cut with a knife into a lettuce bun.

 14. slice iceberg lettuce buns; alternatively, pull off lettuce leaves